biniruu/admin-dashboard-nextjs14/README.md

 ## Notice

+This project has not been built in your local development environment due to security issues with the database.

 At this moment, I am going to build just two menus: Users and Products.

 I did not originally plan this project; It was created by someone else.
 I have reproduced it in TypeScript and making extensive refactoring and reorganising the directory structure.